-19 Natural Aphrodisiac Foods Proven to Spark Romance | Reader's Digest
+Natural Aphrodisiac Foods Proven to Spark Romance | Reader's Digest

 OystersiStock/Lisovskaya

 One of the most notorious natural aphrodisiacs, oysters are high in zinc and have a reputation for being great for love and fertility.
 Researchers recently found that oysters contain amino acids that trigger production of sex hormones.
-(Get our free Valentine’s Day guide packed with dozens of quick tips and sweet ideas for an amazing V-Day celebration.)
 These 9 expert-approved tips will improve your sex life in a day.

 Chili peppersiStock/dziewul